Customer Experience Strategy: A Complete Playbook

 You‘ve done the legwork to create a great customer experience.
 But as user needs evolve, you’ll have to invest more effort in optimizing this CX flow.
 Constantly evolving your strategy ensures your CX is aligned with expectations.

-To optimize your CX, establish feedback loops to regularly collect inputs from users.
+To optimize your CX, I recommend you establish feedback loops to regularly collect input from users.
 Whether it's minor bugs or major inefficiencies in your product, give users a space to share their candid feedback whenever they want.

 On top of this, you can also connect with power users to understand how your product is helping them achieve their goals.
 Use this conversation to identify pain points within the platform and map the scope for improvement.